If it feels like you’re never going to get rid of your overdraft, don’t despair. This step-by-step guide will help you to tackle it once and for all.

 Switching to a current account that won’t charge you for being in the red will instantly save you money and help you to pay off your overdraft more quickly.

-Try to use those three months to pay off as much of your overdraft as you can as once they are up, you’ll be charged 18.9% EAR (variable) on arranged overdrafts.
+Try to use those 12 months to pay off as much of your overdraft as you can as once they are up, you’ll be charged 50p per day on arranged overdrafts.

 Alternatively, if you can cope with a relatively small overdraft, First Direct’s 1st Account offers a consistent £250 interest-free overdraft.
 You’ll be charged 15.9% EAR (variable) on arranged overdrafts above this.

-Paying in at least £1,000 a month or having another product with First Direct, such as a mortgage, will also mean you won’t pay the £10 monthly fee on the account.
+Be aware you'll need to pay in at least £1,000 a month or have another product with First Direct, such as a mortgage, to avoid paying a £10 monthly fee on the account.

 2. Draw up a budget